Royal Montgomeryshire Militia: Crimean War and after

 On 11 February 1856 the regiment marched to Shrewsbury to entrain for Haverfordwest, where it began a period of garrison duty at Pembroke Dock.
 While forming part of the militia brigade in garrison, the regiment was involved in a serious riot when some of its men were attacked by men of the Royal Monmouthshire Militia.
 The riot was suppressed by the officers and duty piquets with drawn swords and fixed bayonets; afterwards no blame was attached to the Royal Montgomeryshire Rifles.
 The war having ended the regiment returned to Welshpool where it was disembodied on 19 June 1856.

 Although a number of militia regiments were embodied again in 1857 to relieve regular troops for service against the Indian Mutiny, the number required was smaller, and the Royal Montgomeryshire Rifles were not called upon.
 Annual training for the regiment resumed in September 1858.
 It was re-equipped with a short pattern of the modern Enfield rifled musket in 1861, using a range at Llanymynech for live firing.

 In 1861 the War Office ordered the amalgamation of the Montgomeryshire and Merionethshire militia quotas to form a larger regiment.
-The Royal Montgomeryshire Rifles were officially merged with the Royal Merionethshire Rifles Militia at Bala to form the Royal Montgomery & Merioneth Rifles Militia.
-However, the two contingents continued to operate separately and the merger was rescinded in 1867 when the regiments reverted to their previous titles.Frederick, p.
-306.
+The Royal Montgomeryshire Rifles were officially merged with the Royal Merioneth Rifles at Bala to form the Royal Montgomery & Merioneth Rifles Militia.
+However, the two contingents continued to operate separately and the merger was rescinded in 1867 when the regiments reverted to their previous titles.

-The Militia Reserve introduced in 1867 consisted of present and former militiamen who undertook to serve overseas in case of war.Grierson, p.
-29. In 1871 the regiment's short Enfield rifles were replaced with the new Snider–Enfield breechloader.
+The Militia Reserve introduced in 1867 consisted of present and former militiamen who undertook to serve overseas in case of war.
+In 1871 the regiment's short Enfield rifles were replaced with the new Snider–Enfield breechloader.

 Cardwell Reforms

 Under the 'Localisation of the Forces' scheme introduced by the Cardwell Reforms of 1872, the militia were brigaded with their local Regular and Volunteer battalions on 1 April 1873.
 For the Royal Montgomeryshire Rifles and several other Welsh militia regiments this was in Brigade No 23 with the 1st and 2nd Battalions of the 23rd Foot (Royal Welch Fusiliers), based at Wrexham.
 However the following year the Royal Montgomeryshire Rifles moved to Brigade No 21 (Counties of Shropshire and Montgomery), grouped with the 43rd (Monmouthshire) Light Infantry, the 53rd (Shropshire) Regiment of Foot and the Shropshire Militia, together with Rifle Volunteers.
 A brigade depot was established at Copthorne Barracks, Shrewsbury, though the Royal Montgomeryshire Rifles remained at Welshpool for the rest of its existence.

 The militia now came under the War Office rather than their county lords lieutenant and battalions had a large cadre of permanent staff (about 30).
-Around a third of the recruits and many young officers went on to join the Regular Army.Spiers, Army & Society, pp. 195–6.Spiers, Late Victorian Army, pp. 126–7.
+Around a third of the recruits and many young officers went on to join the Regular Army.